neutmute/neutmute.github.io/_posts/2021-09-30-Spike-Proportional-Line-Following-How-To-Use.md

 <tbody>
 <tr>
 <td>wheelBasePower</td>
-<td>Set this to between 25 and 30.
-If you go to fast, you may lose track of the line</td>
+<td>Set this to between 25 and 35 depending on your course.
+If you go too fast, you may lose track of the line.
+Too slow is boring but works better on tighter turns.</td>
 </tr>
 <tr>
 <td>errorDivider</td>
 <td>
+Set this to about +/-2.5.
+Make it +2.5 to track the left edge.
+Make it -2.5 to track the right edge.

-Set this to about 2.5.
-Feel free to experiment, changing the values by 0.1 at a time.
+Feel free to experiment, changing the value by 0.1 at a time.
 The smaller the value, the more agressively the bot will turn to get back on track.
 The bigger the value, it will make smaller more subtle turns.